WKXP

-WKXP (94.3 FM) is a commercial radio station licensed to Kingston, New York, and serving the Hudson Valley of New York state.
+WKXP (94.3 FM) is a commercial radio station licensed to Kingston, New York, and serving the Hudson Valley of New York.
 The station is owned by Townsquare Media and it broadcasts a soft adult contemporary radio format from its radio studios in Poughkeepsie, New York.
 Weekday evenings, WKXP carries the nationally syndicated show "Intelligence for Your Life" with John Tesh.

 WKXP has an effective radiated power of 2,250 watts.
 Its transmitter tower is off Station Road in Port Ewen, New York.

 History

 WGHQ-FM

 The station signed on in 1965 as WGHQ-FM.
-It was a sister station to the Thayer family-owned WGHQ 920 AM.
+It was a sister station to the Thayer family-owned WGHQ (920 AM).
 For its first decade, WGHQ-FM would simulcast the AM's programming by day and aired automated easy listening during hours when the AM was not on the air.
-In 1975, WGHQ-FM split off from the AM, flipping to an automated Top 40 format, and changing its call sign to WBPM (for World's Best Popular Music).
+In 1975, WGHQ-FM split off from the AM, flipping to an automated Top 40 format, and changing its call sign to WBPM (for "World's Best Popular Music").
 Several years after this switch, family patriarch Harry Thayer transferred the station ownership to his stepson Walter Maxwell and wife Jean.

-By 1985, the station moved to totally local programming under the name B-94 and became a Kingston-focused FM station in contrast to the market-dominant 104.7 WSPK, based in Beacon, New York.
+By 1985, the station moved to local programming under the name B-94 and became a Kingston-focused FM station in contrast to the market-dominant WSPK, based in Beacon, New York.
 This arrangement worked for much of the next decade.
-But around 1995, the station began to target Poughkeepsie, and adjusted its format to a Rhythmic Top 40 approach.
+But around 1995, the station began to target Poughkeepsie, and adjusted its format to a rhythmic top 40 approach.

-Unlike most rhythmic stations, the rotation was peppered with obscure dance tracks and odd 80s gold hits (mixed with the same jingles the station had used for the decade prior).
+Unlike most rhythmic stations, the rotation was peppered with obscure dance tracks and odd 1980s gold hits (mixed with the same jingles the station had used for the decade prior).
 This led it to become a cult station among dance music fans.
 As the 1990s came to a close, the Maxwells were looking to get out of the radio business.